AbuseIO/SCART-docs/docs/details/contacts.md

 - aliases
 - abuse email address

-When a contact is created by SCARt, The GDPR approved is NOT set and reports with this contact will be placed in the CHANGED status.
+When a contact is created by SCARt, the GDPR approved flag is NOT set then reports with this contact will be placed in the CHANGED status.

-First an analyst has to check the contact information such as email address, country and GDPR approved. if checked, he or she can set these fields so this abuse contact can be used.
+First an analyst has to check the contact information such as email address, country and GDPR approved flag.
+Once checked, the analyst can confirm these fields so this abuse contact can be used.

 ## Specific NTD email template